degville/docs-cloud/en/install-maas.md

 ## Adding nodes

 MAAS is now ready to accept new nodes.
-To do this, first ensure your four Compute nodes and single Juju node are set to boot from a PXE image.
+To do this, first ensure your four cloud nodes and single Juju node are set to boot from a PXE image.
 Now simply power them on.
 MAAS will add these new nodes automatically by taking the following steps: